-CHA requires interested parties to submit a proposal via this [form] which will be considered by staff and the Collections Committee.
-If you are unable to use the form, please call CHA staff at 619-435-7242.
+CHA requires interested parties to contact CHA staff at 619-435-7242 or by email at email@example.com to have items be considered by the Acquisitions Committee.
 Please do not drop off your item at the museum.
 CHA's staff and volunteers cannot accept unsolicited items.

-After your form is received, museum staff and the Collections Committee assesses each item based on criteria such as relevance to CHA’s mission and collection plan, whether it is in good condition, whether there is adequate storage space and other resources to care for that item into the future.
-The Committee’s recommendation is considered by the Board of Directors who ultimately approve all collections accessions.
+Museum staff and the Acquisitions Committee assesses each item based on criteria such as relevance to CHA’s mission and collection plan, whether it is in good condition, whether there is adequate storage space and other resources to care for that item into the future.
+The Committee’s recommendation is considered by the Board of Directors who ultimately approve all collections items.
 CHA staff will notify you of the Board’s decision and work to obtain formal documentation of ownership.

 All donated material entering the Association’s collections is subject to this process.
 Items that do not go through this process, such as items that are dropped off at the front desk, cannot legally be used by the museum in any way.
 CHA's staff and volunteers cannot accept unsolicited items.
 Abandoned, undocumented items cannot be exhibited, researched, or used in educational programs.
 We follow these procedures to be legally compliant and as part of the process for museum accreditation through the American Alliance of Museums.
 Your cooperation through this process helps CHA be the best historic stewards it can be.